gscontras/probLang/chapters/08-lexical-uncertainty_hidden.md

 > **Exercise:** Visualize the `utterance_prior`.

 Next, we need a way of interpreting our utterances.
-We start by defining a basic semantics for our atomic utterances, then extend this to say which knowledge states support which utterance.
+We start by defining a basic semantics for our atomic utterances, then extend this to say which belief states support which utterance.

 ~~~~
 var worlds = ["A","B","AB"]

-var utterance_meaning = function(utterance,knowledge_state){
+var utterance_meaning = function(utterance,belief_state){
   var basic_meaning = {
     "Anne" : ["A", "AB"],
     "Bob" : ["B", "AB"],